 At Star we pride ourselves on the implementation of British values throughout the academy.
 Fundamental British values are woven into our curriculum.
-Not only do we respect British values and believe in them, we actively promote them across.
+Not only do we respect British values and believe in them, we actively promote them.

 We strive to ensure that our pupils develop a strong sense of understanding about our country and the values that we hold dear.
-Our values of respect, enjoyment, achievement, cooperation and honesty are intertwined with the British values to ensure a safe and stimulating environment in which to learn.
+Our Star Values of Smart/safe, Tolerant, Ambitious and Resilient are intertwined with the British values to ensure a safe and stimulating environment in which to learn.
 We are proud of our character education and the development of our core character traits that we feel are important in the context of our academy and the community we serve.
-We support the national #iwill campaign and have a National Ambassador in the academy.
+W.

 The Department for Education states that there is a need: